LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 complex float n. an object of type complex which has a complex part type that is a subtype of float.
 A complex float is a complex, but it is not a float.

-complex part type n. (of a complex) 1. the type which is used to represent both the real part and the imaginary part of the complex.
+complex part type n. (指复数[complex]) 1. the type which is used to represent both the real part and the imaginary part of the complex.
 2. the actual complex part type of the complex.
 3. the expressed complex part type of the complex.

 complex rational n. an object of type complex which has a complex part type that is a subtype of rational.
 A complex rational is a complex, but it is not a rational.
 No complex rational has an imaginary part of zero because such a number is always represented by Common Lisp as an object of type rational; see Section 12.1.5.3 (Rule of Canonical Representation for Complex Rationals).